rajneesh069/DSA-CPP/README.md

 ### [Combination Sum: Taking the same element multiple times](https://leetcode.com/problems/combination-sum/)

-- Remember this pattern that when we have to pick elements from an array which consists of unique elements then we use the `pick/not-pick` method without the for loop!
+- Remember this pattern that when we have to pick elements from an array which consists of unique elements then we use the `pick/not-pick` method without the `for loop`!

 ```cpp
 class Solution {